 Samples of Learner’s Results As Means to Verify Learning

-(This page is referenced from Basic Framework for Training and Development Plan.)
+(This page is referenced from the Basic Framework for Training and Development Plan.)

 - annotated bibliographies